Resources for Secondary Schools

 - Teacher information evenings

-- Class visits to the Earth and Ocean Sciences Department at the University (by arrangement)
+- Class visits to the School of Science at the University of Waikato (by arrangement)

 - Guest speakers: Earth & Ocean Sciences staff are available to talk to groups at your school on a wide range of Earth Science-related topics including: volcanoes, climate change, tsunami, Antarctic rocks and minerals, careers in Earth, ocean and environmental sciences, and coastal processes.